Diploma in Education (Aboriginal)

 Students complete in-school professional experience as part of the requirements for this course.

 This degree gives students of Indigenous Australian heritage some experience in teaching and, if desired, counts as the first two years of the four-year professional qualification, the Bachelor of Education (Secondary: Aboriginal Studies).

-Students who successfully complete this course with the permission of the Dean of the Faculty of Education and Social Work, may apply for entry into the Bachelor of Education (Secondary: Aboriginal Studies) with credit for all the units.
+Students who successfully complete this course with the permission of the Dean of the Sydney School of Education and Social Work, may apply for entry into the Bachelor of Education (Secondary: Aboriginal Studies) with credit for all the units.

 PLEASE NOTE: This course is not open for applications in 2015, as it is under review for curriculum renewal and accreditation.